 The Department of Anesthesiology at Columbia University Medical Center has been committed to excellence in education, discovery, and clinical care since 1952, when it was established as one of the first independent departments of anesthesiology in the world.
 Our extraordinary faculty are leaders in contemporary perioperative medicine, which includes clinical anesthesiology, critical care medicine, and pain medicine.
-For nearly seventy years, our landmark contributions to the field and our dedication to educating future leaders have sustained this department’s position at the forefront of academic anesthesiology.
+For seventy years, our landmark contributions to the field and our dedication to educating future leaders have sustained this department’s position at the forefront of academic anesthesiology.

 Our research advances discovery in perioperative medicine and in a variety of related areas.
 The department’s current projects include research in neuroscience, pain, developmental biology, lung physiology and pathology, organ injury, sepsis, biomedical informatics, microbiome science, psychiatry, population health science, clinical outcomes, education, and more.
 In 2020, our researchers initiated several ambitious clinical and basic science projects associated with the SARS-CoV-2 virus, including studies addressing hypercoagulability and stroke, pregnancy, and critical care medicine.
 With funding from numerous governmental and private organizations, the groundbreaking work of our research faculty commands interest in the field and draws aspiring talented investigators to our special residency training track, the highly selective Virginia Apgar Scholars program, a distinct track for residents interested in anesthesiology research careers.